-Pont Alexandre III Bridge
+Pont Alexandre III

 Many consider the 19th-century Pont Alexandre III Bridge to be the most beautiful in all of Paris and we heartily agree!
 Aligned with the Esplanade des Invalides, the Pont Alexandre connects the Grand and Petit Palais on the Right Bank with The Hotel des Invalides on the Left Bank (8th and 7th Arrondissements respectively).
-The bridge is lavishly decorated with lamp posts and sculptures of nymphs and cherubs (think winged babies).
-On each end of Pont Alexandre are large gilded statues on 56’ high granite pillars.
+The bridge is lavishly decorated with lamp posts and sculptures of nymphs and cherubs.
+On each end of Pont Alexandre are large gilded statues on 56-foot-high granite pillars.
 Each of the ornaments on the bridge was created by a different artist.
-Although the construction of the bridge only started in May 1897, the first stone was laid by Russian Tsar Nicholas II in October 1896—symbolizing Russian-French friendship (it’s named after his father, Tsar Alexandre III).
+Although the construction of the bridge only started in May 1897, the first stone was laid by Russian Tsar Nicholas II in October 1896, symbolizing the Russian-French friendship (it’s named after his father, Tsar Alexandre III).

 Created in 1900 for the Universal Exhibition, the Petit Palais seamlessly blends modern and traditional French architecture.
 Composed of four wings around a semi-circular garden bordered by a decorative peristyle or row of columns, the building opens onto the Champs-Elysees gardens and inner courtyard.
-Albert Bernard painted four decorative murals between 1903 – 1910 in the Symbolist style, and Cormon and Roll painted 15 meter long galleries telling stories from Paris’ rich history, from the Battle of Lutetia to the French Revolution.
+Albert Bernard painted four decorative murals between 1903 – 1910 in the Symbolist style, and Cormon and Roll painted 15-meter-long galleries telling stories from Paris’ rich history, from the Battle of Lutetia to the French Revolution.
 The building additionally includes paintings by Ferdinand Humbert, Paul Baudoüin, Maurice Denis, wrought ironwork by Charles Girault, mosaics from Facchina, and stained glass created in the Champignuelle’s workshop.
 Petit Palais holds hundreds of paintings, sculptures, and other forms of art acquired by the City of Paris since 1870, considered the major pole of its collection.
 The second pole consists of pre-modern art bestowed by the brothers Auguste and Eugène Dutuit, who both shared a passion for European history and the culture of other civilizations.
 The collection includes ancient Greek and Roman works, Flemish and Dutch paintings from the 17th-century, manuscripts and books from the 15th to 17th-centuries, and art from the Middles Ages and Renaissance.
 Since then, countless priceless items have been added to the museum’s collection.

-View from the Place de la Concorde Bridge
+View from the Pont de la Concorde

-Le Bon Georges
+Le Bon Georges Bistro